hazemAmir/MappSent/README.md

 The default parameters are:

-sg   a skipgram model of 100 dimensions
+sg:  a skipgram model of 100 dimensions
-5    a window size of 5 words.
+5:   a window size of 5 words.
-0   a minimum token length of 1.
+0:   a minimum token length of 1.
-2016   Semeval 2016 edition.
+2016:    Semeval 2016 edition.
-test   the experiments are conducted on the test set.
+test:    the experiments are conducted on the test set.

 ```